 The months of July and August see Greece become practically overrun with tourists.
 In fact, there are probably more tourists than locals in Athens during this time!

-If you choose to travel to Greece during the shoulder seasons of Spring and Autumn, the weather is still warm and pleasant, and yet prices are often 50% lower than during the Summer, tourist sites are much less crowded, and the temperatures are more bearable for exploring outside for extended periods of time.
+If you choose to travel to Greece during the shoulder seasons of Spring and Autumn, the weather is still warm and pleasant.
+From October onwards, prices are often 50% lower than during the Summer.
+Additionally, tourist sites are much less crowded, and the temperatures are more bearable for exploring outside for extended periods of time.